RobertBaruch/nmigen-tutorial/4_basicops.md

 In this case, `x` will get `y+2`.

-Remember that a signal cannot be set in two different domains so this will result in an error:
+Remember that a signal cannot be set in two different domains so this will result in a driver-driver conflict:

 ```python
 m.d.comb += x.eq(y+1)